Historic Licence Plate CRACKDOWN

 Nearly every car show and cruise night is not sanctioned and is illegal.
-Unless the event is a registered automotive business or has event permits for a car show with the city, which also requires approval of zoning and appropriate insurance, it is an illegal event private property or not.
+Unless the event is a registered automotive business or has event permits for a car show with the city, which also requires the approval of zoning and appropriate insurance, it is an illegal event, private property or not.

 The officer that pulled us over allowed us to have 48hrs to get regular plates or pay the $170 fine for improper use."